nezaj/logs/daily.md

 * Under 2000      : N

 Notes:
-* Gave in to craving and totally over-did it
+* Gave in to craving at work and totally over-did it

 ### Day 124 (Tuesday): 11/15/16
 Mantra: